Exploring Fijian culture

 - The structure of a coconut‘s water can substitute blood plasma because of its high levels of sugars and salts, similar to an IV solution.
 Coconut water was said to have been used during World War II in tropical areas for emergency blood transfusions.

-The fibre of the coconut husk is called Coir.
-It can be used for making hand crafted items such as brushes, sacks, ropes, mats, boat caulking, mattress stuffing, linen fibres and more.
+- The fiber of the coconut husk is called Coir.
+It can be used for making hand crafted items such as brushes, sacks, ropes, mats, boat caulking, mattress stuffing, linen fibers and more.